vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the afternoon, I went to downtown Berkeley for shopping.
 I bought groceries from Trader Joe's and finished checkout at 2:28 PM.
 I then went to Udupi Palace and ordered a spinach masala dosa.

+## Thursday December 31

+In the evening, I went to downtown Berkeley for shopping.
+I bought groceries from Trader Joe's and finished checkout at 5:08 PM.
+I then went to Udupi Palace and ordered a spinach masala dosa.

+Thus ends 2020!